mother-of-all-self-hosting/ansible-role-excalidraw-room/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Excalidraw Ansible role
+# Excalidraw collaboration server Ansible role

-This is an [Ansible](https://www.ansible.com/) role which installs the [Excalidraw](https://excalidraw.com/) client to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs an [example collaboration server](https://github.com/excalidraw/excalidraw-room) for [Excalidraw](https://excalidraw.com/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: